Last updated: September 6th, 2023

 I’m planning to play with minimum force next, as I’d really like to experience a bit less vibration for the minor under-rotations and small locks.

-I really like it when a mod is actually useful.
-I think I’ve been plain enough about brake mods that don’t work that well in the past, but with the rumble mod, I must say I’m really surprised.
+I really like it when a pedal mod is actually useful.
+I think I’ve been plain enough about brake mods that don’t work that well in the past, but with the pedal rumble mod from SIM 3D, I must say I’m really surprised.
 For me, it’s the additional confidence in braking I’ve found.